 The Group monitors its capital structure using a number of classic measures, mainly Leverage and Net Debt to EBITDA.
-The Group is committed to maintaining an investment grade credit profile, as defined by external ratings agencies.
+The Group is committed to maintaining an investment grade credit profile, as defined by external rating agencies.

-The Leverage ratio is defined as net debt divided by the sum of net debt and equity (as defined for leverage ratio in the table below).
+The Leverage ratio is defined as net debt divided by the sum of net debt and equity.